AndreaPasqualini/andreapasqualini.github.io/index.md

 ## Other Interests

-Other than academic work, I also like programming in Python and learning how to use web technologies and design webpages.
+Other than academic work, I also like programming in Python, learning how to use web technologies and designing webpages.
 I like custom-building desktop PCs.
-And I love videogaming, especially FPS and racing games.
+And I do some videogaming, especially FPS and racing games.

 ### Python projects